meeghele/astro-shield/README.md

 > **⚠️ Warning:** Still under development.

-Proof-of-work (PoW) gate with honeypot and decoy link protection for Astro sites.
-A minimal integration that adds multi-layered client-side bot protection without requiring external services.
+Proof-of-work (PoW) gate with honeypot and content obfuscation for Astro sites.
+A minimal integration that deters automated scrapers through client-side challenges without requiring external services.

 ## Overview

-Astro Shield is a client-side protection layer designed to defend static websites from automated scrapers and basic bots.
+Astro Shield is a client-side obfuscation layer designed to deter automated scrapers and basic bots from static websites.
 It verifies visitors through computational challenges that run entirely in the browser, requiring no backend infrastructure, no APIs, or third-party services.

 ### What it protects against

 - ✅ Simple scrapers and automated tools with JavaScript execution
-- ✅ Basic crawlers without JavaScript capability (cannot render the gate page)
+- ✅ Basic crawlers without JavaScript capability (cannot render shielded content)
 - ✅ Automated form submissions and content harvesting
 - ✅ Unsophisticated bot traffic that floods small independent sites